Birthstone Jewellery for Mother's Day

 In 1914 with the help of the World’s Sunday Sch9ool Association Mother’s Day was passed and proclaimed a holiday.
 Although Jarvis had initially accepted support from the national floral industry, by 1920 she was warning against the commercialisation of Mother’s Day.

 The price increases of flowers for that day and the overpriced card sales turned her against the industry.

 Jarvis spent the rest of her life fighting against what Mother’s Day had become.

 Mother’s Day is one of the highest netting days in the floral and card retail industry.

-Whether you gift card and flowers or choose a special gift Mothers are special, not only on one day of the year.
+Whether you gift cards and flowers or choose a special gift, Mothers are special, not only on one day of the year.